-Because Jesus was willing to become a man, and was willing to go the the cross in obedience to the Father, God has exalted him to the highest place, made his name greater than any other, and will cause all to bow before him, acknowledging him as Lord.
+Because Jesus was willing to become a man and was willing to go to the cross in obedience to the Father, God has exalted him to the highest place, made his name greater than any other, and will cause all to bow before him, acknowledging him as Lord.
 But like Jesus emptying of himself, this passage is challenging to understand, at least for me.

 And because of his faithfulness to the Father, the man Jesus is exalted to the highest place.
 He is honored above every other, excluding of course the Father himself.
-Is Jesus still human, or at least post resurrection human?
-I believe so. s he also God, fully one with the Father?
+Is Jesus still human, or at least post-resurrection human?
+I believe so.
+Is he also God, fully one with the Father?
 I believe that to be true as well; that nature he set aside at his incarnation, I believe he has taken back up.